tvaneerd/cpp17_in_TTs/structured_bindings.md

 </table>

-Wait, pair and tuple are not magic (just nearly impossible to write to STL level), can *my* types work with this?
+Wait, pair and tuple are not magic (just nearly impossible to write to STL quality), can *my* types work with this?

 **YES**.
 The compiler uses `get<N>()` if available, or can work with plain structs directly: